patchlevel/event-sourcing/docs/aggregate.md

 ## Event

-Information is only stored as events.
+Aggregate state is only stored as events.
 These events are also used again to rebuild the current state of the aggregate.

 ### create aggregate

 In order that an aggregate is actually saved, at least one event must exist in the DB.
-A "Create" event is ideal here:
+A `ProfileCreated` event is ideal here:

 ```php
 <?php